HashNuke/mail-to-json/NOTES.md

 ## Closing notes

 We built it ~!
-Erlang and Elixir libraries have made it very easy for us to build a stripped down version of what I would consider a relatively complex.
+That is under 300 lines of code.
+Along with primitives that come with OTP itself, Erlang and Elixir libraries have made it very easy for us to build a stripped down version of a relatively complex.

 ## References